On embeddability of unit disk graphs onto straight lines: Introduction

 \subsection{Related work}

-Breu and Kirkpatrick showed that the unit disk graph recognition problem is NP-hard \cite{udgRecognition}.
-Ross and Tobias extended this result and proved that the problem is also $\exists\mathbb{R}$-complete \cite{sphereAndDotProduct}.
-Aspnes et al. showed that, even when we know the precise pairwise distances between the adjacent vertices in a unit disk graph, it is NP-hard to find a unique embedding of unit disks \cite{complexityOfWSN}.\footnote{Note that this problem is different than embeddability of an edge weighted graph \cite{saxe}, since two disks must intersect if their centers are close enough.} Kuhn et al. showed that finding a ``good'' embedding is not approximable when the problem is parameterized by the maximum distance between any pair of disks' centers \cite{udgApprox}.
-Besides the recognition problem, there are other famous combinatorial problems that remain NP-hard when the input graph is restricted to be a unit disk graph.
-Some of these problems are, but not limited to, maximum independent set \cite{unitdiskgraphs}, $k$-coloring \cite{udgColoring}, minimum dominating set \cite{mCenterProblems}, and Hamiltonian cycle \cite{hamiltonGrid}.
+Breu and Kirkpatrick showed that the unit disk graph recognition problem is NP-hard in general\cite{udgRecognition}.
+Later on, this result was extended, and it was proved that the problem is also $\exists\mathbb{R}$-complete \cite{sphereAndDotProduct,integerRealization}.
+Kuhn et al. showed that finding a ``good'' embedding is not approximable when the problem is parameterized by the maximum distance between any pair of disks' centers \cite{udgApprox}.
+In the very same paper, they also give a short reduction that the realization problem and the recognition problem on unit disk graphs are polynomially equivalent \cite{udgApprox}.

-Ito and Kadoshita tackled the above mentioned problems by restricting the domain by assuming that the unit disks are centered in a square-shaped region with fixed area \cite{udgParameterized}.
-They found out that some of these problems, namely, Hamiltonian cycle and $k$-coloring are fixed-parameter tractable, whereas maximum independent set and the minimum dominating set are both W[1]-complete.
-The result of \cite{udgParameterized} is a nice example to show that restricting the domain does not cause radical changes on the complexities of major combinatorial problems.
-But how does the recognition problem behave when the domain is restricted?